oscarfzs/creditflux_downloader/README.md

 #### Downloading Multiple CLO Files ####

 `main.py` contains a function that allows you to download the excel data for multiple CLO deals.
-To do so, first create a plain text file containing the names of all the CLO deals, with each line containing a CLO deal like so:
+To do so, first create a plain text file containing the names of the CLO deals that you wish to download, with each line containing a CLO deal like so:

 ![clo](./pictures/clo_deals.png?raw=true "clo")

-Then, once you have executed `python -i main.py`, call the function `download_multiple('path/to/text/file')`:
+Then, after having executed `python -i main.py`, call the function `download_multiple('path/to/text/file')`:

 ```
 >>> download_multiple('test/names10.txt')